tuwukee/jiggler/README.md

 *Jiggler is based on Sidekiq implementation, and re-uses most of its concepts and ideas.*

-**NOTE**: Altrough some performance results may look interesting, it's absolutly not recommended to switch to it from well-tested stable solutions.
-Jiggler has a meager set of features and a very basic monitoring.
-It's a small indie gem made purely for fun and to gain some hand-on experience with async and fibers.
-It isn't tested with production projects and might have not-yet-discovered issues. \
+**NOTE**: Jiggler is a small gem made purely for fun and to gain some hand-on experience with async and fibers.
+It isn't tested with production projects and might have not-yet-discovered issues.
+Use at your own risk. \
 However, it's good to play around and/or to try it in the name of science.

 ### Installation